herlindaapr/about-me/README.md

 # 🌸 Herlinda Apriani's Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my journey as a **Full-stack Software Engineer**, my skills, academic background, and projects.
-Built with **HTML, JavaScript, and Tailwind CSS**, this site reflects my passion for web development, anime, and clean, functional design.
+Built with **HTML, JavaScript, and Tailwind CSS**, this site reflects my passion for web development, and clean, functional design.

 🌐 **Live Demo:** [Your Website Link Here]